CHARTER SCHOOL FAQ

 In other words; if a charter school can not prove that they are successful…they will be closed down and out of business.

 Yes, charter schools are required to participate in all state and federally mandated assessments.
-Therefore, scholars that attend LaVerne Elementary Preparatory Academy in grades 3-6 take the Common Core Smarter Balance assessment and additionally, 5th graders take the Science STAR Test and Physical Fitness Test.
+Therefore, scholars that attend Desert Trails Preparatory Academy in grades 3-6 take the Common Core Smarter Balance assessment and additionally, 5th graders take the Science STAR Test and Physical Fitness Test.